recidivism5/CUBES-Engine/README.md

 Comes with functions for:
   * Quaternion rotation
+  * Multiplication of two 4x4 matrices.
+4x4 matrices are in the form: float my_matrix[16];
   * View matrix generation with lookAt (own implementation, not from GLM)
   * Perspective projection matrix generation
   * DDS texture loading (Credit to tilkinsc on github, the dds loader is entirely his: https://gist.github.com/tilkinsc/13191c0c1e5d6b25fbe79bbd2288a673)